Chevrolet Spark Insurance Rates

 The chart below breaks down estimated Chevrolet Spark insurance rates for additional coverage choices and driver risks.

-- The best full coverage rate is $730
+- The cheapest rate after discounts is $730

-- Drivers with multiple tickets or accidents could pay at least $2,686 or more
+- Higher-risk drivers with serious driving violations could pay at least $2,686 or more

-- Policy cost for full coverage for a teen driver can be $4,944 or more
+- The cost for full coverage for a teen driver can be $4,944

-Insurance rates for a Chevrolet Spark also range considerably based on your risk profile, the model of your Spark, and deductibles and policy limits.
+Insurance rates for a Chevrolet Spark can also vary considerably based on your driver profile, the model of your Spark, and deductibles and policy limits.

-More mature drivers with no violations or accidents and high deductibles could pay as little as $1,200 a year, or $100 per month, for full coverage.
-Rates are highest for teenagers, where even good drivers should be prepared to pay as much as $4,900 a year.
+More mature drivers with no violations or accidents and high deductibles could pay as little as $1,200 every 12 months on average for full coverage.
+Rates are much higher for teen drivers, where even good drivers should be prepared to pay as much as $4,900 a year.
 View Rates by Age

-Your home state has a huge impact on Chevrolet Spark insurance rates.
-A driver around age 40 might see rates as low as $950 a year in states like Missouri, New Hampshire, and Vermont, or at least $1,760 on average in Michigan, New York, and Louisiana.
+Where you live also has a big influence on Chevrolet Spark insurance rates.
+A middle-age driver might find rates as low as $950 a year in states like Missouri, New Hampshire, and Vermont, or have to pay at least $1,760 on average in Michigan, New York, and Louisiana.

 | State | Premium | Compared to U.S. Avg | Percent Difference |